The North Shore of Oahu is an open window to the powerful swells that often march across the Pacific Ocean. But this time, it was special.

 The buoys never lie, and with records indicating 22 feet at 17 seconds, there is only one thing to expect, and that is extreme surf.

-The Hawaiian big wave surfing crew woke up early to prepare for a historic day of action; there are boards to be picked and jet skis to be checked.
+The Hawaiian big wave surfing crew woke up early to prepare for a historic day of action; there were boards to be picked and jet skis to be checked.

 The surfers knew what was coming and where to go - Oahu's outer reefs.